Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.15 - How to update and delete data & tables/README.md

 ALTER TABLE visited_countries ADD CONSTRAINT unique_user_country UNIQUE (user_id, country_code);

 Attempting to insert duplicate combinations after applying this constraint will result in an error, preventing duplicate data entries and allowing the application to notify users accordingly.

+### DROP TABLE

+The `DROP TABLE` command deletes an entire table from the database.
+Use this command with caution as it permanently removes the table and its data.

+Example:

+DROP TABLE IF EXISTS visited_countries;

+This command is equivalent to right-clicking a table in pgAdmin and selecting delete.